Shuya-Zhang/Kingdom-of-Stobby/README.md

 Both of these will either return `true` or `false` which you can then use in an if statement

 ### Ideas for future developement
-- Make the page responsive
+- Make the page responsive in the way such that when the page wraps, the logo will be in the middle of the image.
+I asked on Discord, and apparently, we will learn it, but further on in the course so I left it for now, but I'll probably get back to it later on when I do get to learn it.

 ### Credits
 nil

 ### Issues
-Probably none
+Probably none except for the responsiveness